-Wire leaders for pike are needed when fishing with baitfish, smaller lures, such as jigs and spinnerbaits, or softbaits, as these can be swallowed swiftly and easily by the pike.
-For larger lures and when trolling for pike, one can instead use a thick fluorocarbon leader, as it is unlikely that the pike will swallow the entire bait.
+Wire leaders for pike are needed when fishing with baitfish, smaller lures, and softbaits, as these can be swallowed swiftly and easily by the pike.
+For larger lures and when trolling for pike, you can use a thick fluorocarbon leader instead, as it is unlikely that the pike will swallow the entire bait.

 To find out exactly when and when not to use a wire leader for pike, and what type of wire and fluorocarbon leader is best for pike fishing, continue reading this article.

 Pro Tip: If you instead just want to check out my favorite wire leader for pike, click here to take a closer look on Amazon.

 Why Do You Need a Wire Leader for Pike?

 Northern pike are freshwater predators, and as such, they have a lot of sharp teeth.
 In fact, their mouths are filled with teeth of varying sizes and anyone who has ever had their finger or hand in a pike’s mouth knows just how razor-sharp they are.

 And so, not using a leader for pike is generally a bad idea, as they can bite through any type of conventional fishing line.

 I remember fishing for pike when I was just starting out.
 At times, I would forget to bring wire leaders to the water and made the bad mistake of going for it regardless, which, of course, resulted in plenty of bitten off lures and lost fish.

 This is why you will need a wire leader (or a very thick fluorocarbon leader, if you prefer using that material instead) when fishing for pike.